Lowering LDL cholesterol below 55 mg/dL significantly reduces cardiovascular events in high-risk patients.

 Key Takeaways

-• Problem: Many people still get heart disease even when their cholesterol is within 'normal' ranges, because current targets (like 70 mg/dL) are not low enough to prevent plaque buildup.
+• Problem: Many people still get heart disease even when their cholesterol is within 'normal' ranges, because current targets are too high to prevent plaque buildup in arteries.

-• How methods work: Statins reduce cholesterol made by the liver, ezetimibe blocks cholesterol absorption in the gut, and PCSK9 inhibitors stop a protein that destroys LDL receptors, allowing the liver to remove more LDL from the blood.
+• How methods work: Statins reduce cholesterol made by the liver; ezetimibe stops the gut from absorbing cholesterol; PCSK9 inhibitors help the liver remove more LDL from the blood; soluble fiber binds cholesterol in the gut and removes it.

-• Expected outcomes: Up to 33% fewer heart attacks, strokes, and heart-related deaths; prevention of plaque buildup even in healthy people; no serious side effects found.
+• Expected outcomes: Up to 33% lower risk of heart attacks, strokes, and heart-related deaths; prevention of plaque buildup even in healthy people; no increased risk of side effects like diabetes or liver damage.

 Overview